DAFoam/DAFoam.github.io/pages/mydoc/mydoc_user_guide_background.md

 \frac{\partial \vec{R}}{\partial \vec{w}}^T \vec{\psi} = \frac{\partial f }{\partial \vec{w}}^T
 $$

 Here $\vec{\psi}$ is the adjoint vector, and the superscript $T$ denotes the transpose operator.
-The above adjoint equation is a large-scale linear equation, and DAFoam uses the generalized minimal residual method (GMRES) method to solve it.
-During the GMRES solution processes, the **adjoint residual** measures the difference between the left and right hand side of the above equation.
+The above adjoint equation is a large-scale linear equation, and DAFoam uses the generalized minimal residual method (GMRES) to solve it.
+During the GMRES solution processes, the **adjoint residual** measures the difference between the left and right-hand side of the above equation.

 2 Computing the total derivative: